yogendersolanki91/cloudEngg/README.md

-Enginnering a Cloud
+Engineering a Cloud
 ===================

-This is the an attempt to build higly fulte-tolerance key value store based on RAFT conseuse algorithm .
+This is the an attempt to build highly fault-tolerance key value store based on Raft Consensus Algorithm.
 It is implemented using Google Go language and ZeroMq.